jenkinsci/helm-charts/charts/jenkins/README.md

 Chart release versions follow [semver](../../CONTRIBUTING.md#versioning), where a MAJOR version change (example `1.0.0` -> `2.0.0`) indicates an incompatible breaking change needing manual actions.

 ### To 3.0.0

+Starting from this version we require Helm 3.

 All values which used XML to configure settings have been removed.
 You need to use JCasC to configure settings instead.